Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 This document above use **binary** cache for Parquet as example, cause binary cache can improve cache space utilization compared to ColumnVector cache.
 When your cluster memory resources are abundant enough, you can choose ColumnVector cache to spare computation time.

-To enable ColumnVector data cache for Parquet file format, you should add below configurations to `spark-defaults.conf`.
+To enable ColumnVector data cache for Parquet file format, you should add the configuration below to `spark-defaults.conf`.

 ```
 # for parquet file format, disable binary cache